oToToT/CppBundler/README.md

 ## Options

 Since this tool is based on LLVM/Clang preprocessor, you could use the same options to bundle your code.

+## Example Use Case

+It is common to use library in online competitive programming contests like Codeforces, AtCoder, etc. However, this kind of contest only allow you to submit one single C++ code.
+Therefore, if we modularize our own library, we need to bundle them.